-- ► From the menus choose: File > Read Text Data... - ▶ Select the text file in the Open Data dialog box. - ▶ Follow the steps in the Text Wizard to define how to read the data file.
+- From the menus choose: File > Read Text Data... - ▶ Select the text file in the Open Data dialog box. - ► If necessary, select the encoding of the file.
+The encoding can be either Unicode (UTF-8) or Local encoding, which is the code page encoding of the current locale.
+The only Unicode encoding that can be read is UTF-8.
+If the file contains a byte order mark, it will be read as Unicode. - ▶ Follow the steps in the Text Wizard to define how to read the data file.

-Figure 3-13 Text Wizard: Step 1
+Text Wizard: Step 1 Figure 3-13